Skip to main content

 Public beta This website is in public beta – please give your feedback.

-Although the mechanism is not fully understood, one theory is that during the complicated process of replication, chromosome sections can be either lost or duplicated due to unequal crossing over between homologous repetitive regions of DNA.
+Although the mechanism is not fully understood, one theory that could explain copy number variants (CNVs) is that during the complicated process of replication, chromosome sections can be either lost or duplicated due to unequal crossing over between homologous repetitive regions of DNA.
 This phenomenon is known as non-allelic homologous recombination.

 The different types of CNV that can occur are: